saulpw/jdot/README.md

 The entire macro must match completely in order to be emitted by `encode()`.
 For a full dict, no keys can be missing and no extra keys may be present.

-Future (not implemented yet):
-  - Multiple variables with the same `?varname` should match the same value, and should only be passed in the macro args for the first instance.
-  - `?` by itself (no varname) may check for presence only, and would not need to be passed in the macro args at all.
-     - What value would be used when instantiated?  null?

 ### macro invocation